wenfengzhuo/wenfengzhuo-v3.github.io/_posts/Distributed Cache.md

 There are different definition of computing cluster.
 The definition of Cluster from Wikipedia is:
 > A **computer cluster** is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system

-With this definition, we can tell from the
+With this definition, we can tell from the architecture there are different setups of clusters.
+The *Front-End Cluster* repeatively

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTI0NzE5MDEsMTMxNzY2MDUzMiw2OTEwMD
+eyJoaXN0b3J5IjpbMTQ1OTU0NTgyOSwxMzE3NjYwNTMyLDY5MT
-kzMjQsMTg1MzQ5MTc1XX0=
+AwOTMyNCwxODUzNDkxNzVdfQ==
 -->